 A vasectomy works by impeding the path that sperm take as they travel from the testicles through the vas deferens, a duct which connects the testes to the urethra.
 That prevents sperm from entering the semen, effectively eliminating the chance of pregnancy.

 A vasectomy isn't immediately effective, as there will be a number of sperm remaining in your vas deferens after the procedure.
 Midtown Urology Associates advises men to use a backup form of contraceptive until they have ejaculated between 15-20 times to ensure that all sperm are cleared.

-In the second approach, your urologist makes a small puncture hole on one side of your scrotum and pulls the vas deferens through that opening.
+Our clinic performs a no-scalpel, no-needle vasectomy.
+The procedure is performed using nitrous oxide (laughing gas), which is extremely effective in relieving anxiety and providing analgesia.
+We use a needle-free injection called Lenis in order to administer local anesthetic.
+When performing the vasectomy, your urologist makes a small puncture hole on one side of your scrotum and pulls the vas deferens through that opening.
 They remove a small portion, tie or cauterize the ends, then return them to the scrotum through the puncture hole.

 Brosectomy parties are gatherings where multiple men have a vasectomy performed together, in a relaxed setting with shared activities.
 These events are a growing trend and have received a great deal of media coverage.

 Some men are nervous about the procedure, and scheduling their vasectomy to coincide with that of friends can be comforting.
 The overall celebratory environment also makes it easier to relax during the process.

 Brosectomy parties feature televisions, music, food, and a comfortable setting.
 At Midtown Urology Associates, the possibilities are limitless, whether that means procedures during the big game or a screening of The Godfather.